Affordable, modifiable, fun to build. Check out our review on the Anet A8 3D printer kit and see if it's the printer for you!

 When shopping for a desktop FDM 3D printer, there are a few different routes you can choose to go down.
 Many companies offer machines that are essentially pre-assembled, allowing users to get started with their 3D printing escapades almost straight out of the box.

 But the more adventurous mind might opt for a DIY kit, building up a printer from scratch.
-Currently, the benchmark for open source DIY kits is the Prusa i3 MK2, a renowned printer that has taken the 3D printing market by storm.
+Currently, the benchmark for DIY 3D printer kits is the Prusa i3 MK2, a renowned printer that has taken the 3D printing market by storm.
 However, demand is so high that most people must wait around seven weeks to get their hands on it.

 For those who are impatient or want a cheaper alternative, there are many options out there, but few are as popular and capable as the Anet A8.
 Priced at around $220, this DIY Prusa clone (available through the Chinese electronics seller GearBest) has a bustling online community growing behind it.
 The low price, hackability, and compatibility with a plethora of materials has budget makers swooning over this printer.